RiShi029/Customer-Segmentation/README.md

  - We will choose **5** for number of clusters for this dataset as there is no sharp drop after this.

 ### 5. Visualization and Reporting:
-To present the findings in a compelling and understandable manner, I have created interactive visualizations using Plotly or Dash.
+To present the findings in a compelling and understandable manner, I have created interactive visualizations.
 This allowed stakeholders and decision-makers to explore the customer segments and insights intuitively.
 ![Visualization](./images/capture151.png)

 ## What we can get from this ?